Overview of Block Volume

-In-transit encryption for boot and block volumes is only available for virtual machine (VM) instances launched from platform images, along with bare metal instances that use the following shapes: BM.Standard.E3.128, BM.Standard.E4.128, and BM.DenseIO.E4.128.
+In-transit encryption for boot and block volumes is only available for virtual machine (VM) instances launched from platform images, along with bare metal instances that use the following shapes: BM.Standard.E3.128, BM.Standard.E4.128, BM.DenseIO.E4.128.
 It is not supported on other bare metal instances.
 To confirm support for certain Linux-based custom images and for more information, contact Oracle support.

 Block Volume Data Eradication